atom/design-decisions/theming.md

 }
 ```

+Another option would be to have "[user variables](https://github.com/atom/atom/issues/5903)" and recompile all Less files.
+There was a prototype, but it had to be abandoned because performance wasn't great.
+And sometimes there where glitches where Chromium would not update a GPU layer or it missed some styles.

 ### Solution:

 Themes use CSS **custom properties** instead.
 This allows to update their values at runtime without needing to recompile all styles.